 MDS is sub-classified according to the type and number of blasts in the bone marrow.
 A group of French, American and British hematologists created the so-called FAB classification.
 This classification describes five MDS subtypes: refractory anemia; refractory anemia with sideroblasts; refractory anemia with excess blasts; refractory anemia with excess blasts in transformation; and chronic myelomonocytic leukemia.
 The first two types are the most common forms of myelodysplastic syndromes and are also the most stable.

 The World Health Organization (WHO) released its own classification system for MDS that modifies the FAB classification system.
-The new system has not been universally accepted because of several controversial issues.
+The new system has been universally accepted.
 For more information on the WHO system, contact the World Health Organization listed in the Resources section below.

 When the cause of MDS is unknown it is called idiopathic MDS.
 A so-called secondary MDS can develop after chemotherapy and radiation treatment for cancer or autoimmune diseases It is possible that some chemicals (pesticides and benzene), cigarette smoking, and possibly viral infections can predispose to MDS.
 However, these links are circumstantial and in the majority of individuals developing MDS no obvious connection with environmental hazards can be found.
 MDS sometimes runs in families, suggesting a genetic link with the disease, but apart from an association with a rare congenital form of anemia (Fanconi aplastic anemia), no definite MDS provoking gene has been found.

 Myelodysplastic syndromes affect males slightly more often than females.
 The disorder occurs in any age group, but is far more common in older adults, occurring most often in individuals over 60 years of age.
 According to one estimate, 22 to 45 per 100,000 people over the age of 70 years have MDS.
-Approximately 20,000 new cases are diagnosed each year in the United States.
+Approximately 20,000 new patients are diagnosed each year in the United States.
 The number of new cases diagnosed each year is increasing, possibly due to better recognition of the disorder combined with an increasing proportion of elderly adults in the general population.
-Determining the exact frequency of MDS in the general population is difficult because of the lack of a standard classification system or specific diagnostic criteria.
+Determining the exact frequency of MDS in the general population is difficult because of lack of reporting of patients with mild cytopenias

-Treatment varies, depending upon the individual's age, general health, and type of myelodysplastic syndrome.
+Treatment varies, depending upon the individual’s age, general health, prognostic risk status, specific cytopenia and type of myelodysplastic syndrome.
 The first aim of treatment is supportive care – giving red cell transfusions to correct anemia, platelet transfusions to treat or prevent serious bleeding, and antibiotics to treat or prevent infections.

 A consequence of multiple red cell transfusions of red cells is the accumulation of iron derived from red cell hemoglobin being broken down in the body.
 Too much build-up of iron can lead to numerous complications which can be avoided by treatment with drugs that bind the iron and eliminate it from the body.
-In 2005, the drug desferasirox (Exjade) given in tablet form was approved by the FDA for marketing for the treatment of some MDS individuals who have been transfused for many years and have dangerous build-up of iron in the body.
-For information on this drug, contact Novartis Pharmaceuticals Corporation. http://www.us.novartis.com/
+In 2005, the drug desferasirox (Exjade) given in tablet form was approved by the U.S. Food and Drug Administration (FDA) for marketing for the treatment of some MDS individuals who have been transfused for many years and have dangerous build-up of iron in the body.
+Exjade is distributed by Novartis Pharmaceuticals Corporation.

 Growth factors are substances normally found in the body that control production of blood cells.
 They include granulocyte-colony stimulating factor (filgrastim G-CSF [Leukine]) and erythropoietin (Procrit or Epogen).
 These growth factors stimulate the production of red cells and white cells (but not platelets) in MDS.
 Given by daily to weekly injection, according to blood count severity, these marrow stimulators can be very helpful in some patients.

-In the bone marrow immature cells known as stem cells and myeloblast. develop through cell divisions into the mature healthy cells that populate the bloodstream, a process known as differentiation.
+In the bone marrow, immature cells known as stem cells and myeloblasts develop through cell divisions into the mature healthy cells that populate the bloodstream, a process known as differentiation.
 In MDS the marrow cells fail to differentiate normally.
-Differentiating agents (including interferons, synthetic derivatives of vitamin A [retinoids], vitamin D compounds, 5-azacytidine, thalidomide, and decitabine) may correct the problem and improve blood cell production in MDS.
+Differentiating agents (including 5-azacytidine, and decitabine) may correct the problem and improve blood cell production in MDS.
 Clinical studies are being conducted to study the effectiveness of these agents, either alone or in conjunction with one another.
-The most promising of these agents 5-azacytidine (Vidaza) was approved In 2004 by the FDA for treatment of MDS.
-This drug can retard progression of MDS and prolong survival but it causes a temporary drop in blood counts during the treatment period requiring dose adjustments, Vidaza, distributed by Celgene, is the first approved drug therapy for MDS.
-For information, Contact Celgene Corporation Website: www.celgene.com
+The most promising of these agents 5-azacytidine (Vidaza) was approved in 2004 by the FDA for treatment of MDS.
+This drug can retard progression of MDS and prolong survival but it causes a temporary drop in blood counts during the treatment period requiring dose adjustments, Vidaza, distributed by Celgene, was the first approved drug therapy for MDS.

-In 2005, the U.S. Food and Drug Administration (FDA) approved the drug lenalidomide (Revlimid) for the treatment of patients with a subtype of myelodysplastic syndrome.
+In 2005, the FDA approved the drug lenalidomide (Revlimid) for the treatment of patients with a subtype of myelodysplastic syndrome.
 The subtype is MDS patients with deletion 5q cytogenetic abnormality.
 Revlimid is structurally similar to thalidomide a drug known to cause severe birth defects.
 Additional studies are ongoing in animals to address whether there is a risk that Revlimid will also cause birth defects when taken during pregnancy.
 While these studies are underway, Revlimid is being marketed under a risk management plan called RevAssist, designed to prevent fetal exposure.
 Under RevAssist, only pharmacists and prescribers registered with the program will prescribe and dispense Revlimid.
 Revlimid is distributed by Celgene Corporation.
-For information, contact: Celgene Corporation Website: www.celgene.com

 Many studies are currently being conducted to develop better treatments for MDS.
 Information on current clinical trials is posted on the Internet at www.clinicaltrials.org.
 All studies receiving U.S. government funding, and some supported by private industry, are posted on this government website.